MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

              flatten())
     =#

-We conclude assembling the principal query of `P` by applying `Filter(Condition)` to `q2`.  `Filter` acts on the input query as follows.
+We conclude assembling the principal query by applying `Filter(SalaryOver100K)` to `q2`.  `Filter` acts on the input query as follows.
 First, it finds the principal query of the condition pipeline.
 For that, we need a trivial monadic query on the output of `q2`.

     qc0 = stub(q2)
     #-> wrap()

-Passing `qc0` through `Condition` gives us a query that generates the result of the condition.
+Passing `qc0` through `SalaryOver100K` gives us a query that generates the result of the condition.

-    qc1 = apply(Condition, env, qc0)
+    qc1 = apply(SalaryOver100K, env, qc0)
     #=>
     chain_of(wrap(),
              with_elements(chain_of(tuple_of(